 In addition to acting in solo and multiple cast original shows, Ted is an accomplished speaker and teacher, melding theater and comedy with issues of creativity, theology and faith in a profound and engaging presentation.

 Born in Phoenixville, Pennsylvania, a 1989 graduate of Eastern Mennonite University and 1992 grad of Eastern Mennonite Seminary, Ted now lives in the Shenandoah Valley of Virginia.
-Along with writing and acting, his loves include his wife, Sue, three sons, Eliot, Ian, and Derek —daughter-in-laws, Katrina, Hannah, and Chelsea—and granddaughters Mona Quinn, and Hattie Clair.
+Along with writing and acting, his loves include his wife, Sue; three sons, Eliot, Ian, and Derek; daughters-in-law, Katrina, Hannah, and Chelsea; and grandchildren Mona, Hattie, Josie, and Ezra.